 - Promote energy generation from renewable and low-carbon sources, including community-led schemes, through supporting new development where it is able to demonstrate that its adverse impacts have been satisfactorily addressed.
 Policy DM4 'Renewable and Low Carbon Energy Generation' provides the framework against which the appropriateness of proposals will be assessed; - Ensure that development proposals maximise, where appropriate and viable, the use of available local opportunities for district heating and decentralised energy; - Mitigate the impacts of climate change through ensuring that new development proposals minimise their potential adverse environmental impacts during their construction and eventual operation.
-New proposals for development should therefore: - Ensure that the impacts on natural resources are minimised and the use of renewable resources encouraged; and - Be efficient in the consumption of energy, water and other resources. - Steer new development away from those areas at highest risk of flooding, applying the sequential approach to its location detailed in Policy DM5 'Design'.
-Where appropriate the Authority will seek to secure strategic flood mitigation measures as part of new development; - Where appropriate having applied the Sequential Test move on to apply the Exceptions Test, in line with national guidance; and - Ensure that new development positively manages its surface water run-off through the design and layout of development to ensure that there is no unacceptable impact in run-off into surrounding areas or the existing drainage regime.
+New proposals for development should therefore:

+- Ensure that the impacts on natural resources are minimised and the use of renewable resources encouraged; and - Be efficient in the consumption of energy, water and other resources. - Steer new development away from those areas at highest risk of flooding, applying the sequential approach to its location detailed in Policy DM5 'Design'.
+Where appropriate the Authority will seek to secure strategic flood mitigation measures as part of new development; - Where appropriate having applied the Sequential Test move on to apply the Exceptions Test, in line with national guidance.
+In those circumstances where the wider Exceptions Test is not required proposals for new development in flood risk areas will still need to demonstrate that the safety of the development and future occupants from flood risk can be provided for, over the lifetime of the development; and - Ensure that new development positively manages its surface water run-off through the design and layout of development to ensure that there is no unacceptable impact in run-off into surrounding areas or the existing drainage regime.